Burnelli lifting fuselage & 100-year-old conspiracy theory

 The contemporary (or at least pre-COVID-19) boom of air travel was possible thanks to new efficient airplanes that had low operating costs, resulting in cheap tickets.
 It would be very hard to make Burnelli-type aircraft profitable, even if they would be safer.

 And in the end, given the ever-increasing aviation safety and ever-decreasing amount of incidents, even despite the sharp increase in air travel, the alarmist tone of Burnelli proponents seems as outdated as their complaints that modern airplanes have too many “flapping, fluttering doo-dads”.

 The bigger picture

-There are several other things Brunelli conspiracy theory is failing to mention.
-One of them is that, in addition to the fact that the benefits of his design are not Brunelli-exclusive, is that the design is not particularly unique.
+There are several other things Burnelli conspiracy theory is failing to mention.
+One of them is that, in addition to the fact that the benefits of his design are not Burnelli-exclusive, is that the design is not particularly unique.

 It is basically a cross between a conventional design and a flying wing design, and has strengths and weaknesses of both of them.
 Lifting body fuselages are not that rare of a feature, especially in military aviation (many fighter jets have a fuselage that generates at least some lift), and do not have some kind of inherent exceptional safety.

 People who claim that the superior Burnelli design was suppressed by Boeing and co. demonstrate another flawed argument, featured in many contemporary conspiracy theories.
 Basically, they forget that the world outside the United States exists.

 There were many talented designers in Europe and elsewhere who experimented – and continue to experiment – with similar designs.
 Amongst them were Alexandr Putilov and Konstantin Kalinin, who worked on flying wing designs in the 30s Soviet Union, creating several airliner and bomber proposals very similar to Burnelli design in both concept and appearance.
 None of them went beyond the stage of initial testing.